The PhD program in P-12 Educational Leadership: Today’s Schools Need Well Prepared Capable Leaders.

-Students pursuing the PhD program in P-12 Educational Leadership are expected to have a Master’s degree, preferably in an educational field; however, we will accept students with a non-education Master’s, but these students may be required to take additional coursework on a case-by-case basis.
+Students pursuing the PhD program in P-12 Educational Leadership are expected to have a Master’s degree in an educational field, ideally in educational leadership; however, we occasionally accept students with a non-education Master’s; however, these students may be required to take additional coursework on a case-by-case basis.
 Candidates must have at least 3 years of teaching experience to be admitted.

 In addition to the Graduate School requirements, the P-12 Educational Leadership program requires:

 - Minimum one-page letter of intent that explains the reasons why you are seeking a PhD,